 Sam and Debbie are both very involved in the daily operations of the business.
 Additionally, Apple Tree has developed a very professional group of dedicated associates.
 We are proud of our team, and the expertise that our associates provide throughout the auction process.

 Lillie Leonard is our very competent office manager.
 Lillie also acts as our title clerk for all vehicle sales.
 Lillie is also responsible for the extensive paperwork required for all of our firearm transfers.
-Complete ATF compliance is absolutely essential.
-Fortunately, Lillie keeps all of our records up-to-date for our federal firearms license.
+Complete ATF compliance is absolutely essential and important to us at Apple Tree.

 Larry Daniels, a gun collector and former gun-store operator, is always available to assist us with cataloging firearms.

-Nicholas Cochran and Nate Hopkins serve as our technical support staff here at Apple Tree.
-Nick and Nate keep our programs running smoothly, resolve our technical issues, and ensure that we are informed and up-to-date on all technological advances.
+Nicholas Cochran serves as our technical support here at Apple Tree.
+He is a licensed auctioneer and assist with auction duties.
+He keeps our programs running smoothly, resolves our technical issues, and ensures that we are informed and up-to-date on all technological advances.

-Tammy Martin leads our very busy household auction crew.
-Tammy assisted by other drivers, are responsible for handling pick-ups for Apple Tree.
+Lue Rhinehart leads our very busy household auction crew.
+Lue, assisted by our hard working crew, is responsible for handling pick-ups for Apple Tree.

 Our doll auctions have continued to be more and more successful over the past four years.
 This is due, in no small part, to Mark Harris.
 Our staff of Julie Harris, and Sandy Laszlo are kept busy sorting and cataloging the wide variety of dolls we receive for these auctions.
 All while Mark travels the country, ensuring that we receive some of the finest doll collections in the country.
 Mark Harris also serves as lead auctioneer for these events.